• WordPress MenuBar Plugin

 Key Features of the Shiba Menubar Plugin

-• Lets you add category, page, and archive trees to your native WordPress custom menus.
+• Lets you add whole category, page, and archive trees to your native WordPress custom menus.

 • Displays drop-down menus using a variety of menubar scripts including MenuMatic, Tinydropdown, and Sexydropdown.